- Cancer Information

 Oral cancer is an increasingly common disease which has little understanding among the general public.
 In 2012, there were 61,400 new cases of oral cancer in Europe, proving this disease to be a cause for serious concern.
 Furthermore, oral cancer incidence has increased by 25% in the last 10 years.
 Oral cancers account for 2% of cancers worldwide, which totals 300,000 cases per year.

 Oral cancer refers to cancers that start in the mouth.
 This includes the inside lining of the cheeks and lips, the front two-thirds of the tongue, the base of the tongue, the gums, the floor of the mouth, the roof of the mouth and the area behind the wisdom teeth.
-It also includes the oropharynx—part of the throat just behind the mouth—which is known as oropharyngeal cancer.

 Another major concern is that over half of oral cancer cases present at an advanced stage; as a result treatment is very complex and can be less effective.
 Only 30–40% of patients are cured of advanced stage oral cancer, and even in the survivors there are permanent and unavoidable effects on the mouth, causing problems with chewing, swallowing and speech.
 The good news for those patients who get help early is that treatment is simpler, cure rates are very good (about 80%) and functional problems are much less serious.